 ISO 14971 and the Risk Management of Medical Devices

 Medical Devices placed on the European Union (EU) market must comply with the Medical Device Regulations (MDR) EU 2017/745.
 Similarly, In Vitro Diagnostic Devices (IVD) must adhere to the In Vitro Diagnostic Regulations (IVDR) EU 2017/746.
-Compliance mandates Technical Files to align with Annex I, Annex II, and Annex III of these regulations.
+Compliance requires Technical Files to align with Annex I, Annex II, and Annex III of these regulations.

 Ensuring precision in your Technical Files is vital.
 To achieve this, entrust the task to experts in regulatory affairs.
 Their expertise guarantees compliance, minimizing costly errors.
 Patient Guards consultancy services, staffed by skilled and qualified professionals, offer to create Technical Files for new devices or convert files from the older medical device directives.

 Additionally, we provide support in updating your Technical Files as needed.
 This includes modifications or design updates to your device, revising and enhancing your risk management file, and ensuring your files comply with post-market surveillance obligations and clinical safety requirements.
 Crafting Technical Files for medical devices is a meticulous process, crucial for compliance with EU regulations.
-The Technical File serves as comprehensive documentation demonstrating conformity with the essential requirements outlined in Annex II of the Medical Device Regulations (MDR) EU 2017/745 or the In Vitro Diagnostic Regulations (IVDR) EU 2017/746, depending on the device category.

 Precision in Technical Files is paramount, demanding the expertise of regulatory affairs specialists.
 Entrusting this task to skilled professionals mitigates the risk of costly errors and ensures compliance with regulatory standards.
 Patient Guards consultancy services boast a team of qualified professionals adept at creating Technical Files for both new devices and conversions from previous medical device directives.